chains-project/bacardi/results/results_baseline_api_diff/o3-mini-2025-01-31/e70bd198fa1e1d65f86e071b8ebdd021141cfa95/patches/patch1/responses/PGS_CirclePacking.java_response.txt

 	 * (perhaps seeded within a small rectangle), where they may be repulsed from
 	 * each other to fill the shape.
 	 * <p>
+	 * Repulsion-packing involves iterative pair-repulsion, in which overlapping
+	 * circles move away from each other until there is no overlap.
+A packing is
+	 * first computed for the envelope of the shape, and then any circles which do
+	 * not overlap with the shape are discarded.
+	 *
 	 * @param shape   the shape from which to generate a circle packing
 	 * @param circles the collection of circles to pack the shape with, specified as
 	 *                PVectors, where .z is the radius (>=1) for each circle